-The following are all questions which have been raised by members of the public during the exhibition, consultation stages and in recent weeks.
+What you will find here are all questions which have been raised by members of the public over the years - during the exhibition and consultation stages - and in recent weeks.
 They are in no particular order.

-If you have a query not covered by this list, please send it to email@example.com
+If you require a more detailed response have a query not covered by this list, please use the Contact page.

-We will answer directly and put the question & response here.
-All correspondence received is treated in confidence.
+We will answer directly and also put the question & response here.

 What is the link between the pier and the development?